Avogadro/two.avogadro.cc/source/docs/tools/selection-tool.md

+(tools-selection-tool)=

 # Selection Tool

-The selection tool allows the indiviual selection of atoms, bonds, or fragments.
+The selection tool allows the individual selection of atoms, bonds, or fragments.

 ![](../../_static/tutorial-select-tool.png)